Top 10 places to get gaming fuel aka iced coffee

 SCG counts down the best places to get deliciously cold and caffeinated beverages for those long gaming sessions

-If you’re a gamer (cheap pop: especially a Shortcut Gamer, wink), you’re no stranger to late night sessions with your favorite MMO, sports game, racer or shooter.
+If you’re a gamer, you’re no stranger to late-night sessions with your favorite MMO, sports game, racer or shooter.

-Energy drinks can be a good friend for those of us who have that problem, but the issue I find with energy drinks, especially Red Bull, is that they taste like crap.
+Energy drinks can be a good friend for those of us who need that extra kick, but the issue I find with energy drinks, especially Red Bull, is that they taste like crap.

-So what’s a gamer to do if they need that extra boost of gamer fuel at 4:30 in the morning while trying to get through that particularly hard battle during a game of Dark Souls?
+So what’s a gamer to do if they need that extra boost of gamer fuel at 4:30 in the morning while trying to get through that particularly-difficult battle during a game of Dark Souls?

-We’ve got the countdown of the top 10 drinks that taste good while still upping that game.
+We’ve got the countdown of the top 10 drinks that taste good while gaming.
 Our list consists of coffee from fast food establishments and local coffee shops so if you’re not from the Sacramento area, you may not have heard of some of these.
 However, there should be something on the list for everyone.

-The problem with their coffee drinks is that sometimes they can be oh-so-delicious, but other times they can be downright nasty.
+The problem with McDonald's coffee drinks is that sometimes they can be oh-so-delicious, but other times they can be downright nasty.

 Either there isn’t enough flavor (I asked for CARAMEL!) or it’s too sweet.
 They just don’t have the consistency of some of the more established coffee companies.